Route of the Great North Road – Evolution

 It will be helpful to summarise the main variations seen over time.

 Great North Road – The Coach Road

-Let’s start with the classic coaching route with which the term Great North Road is most usually associated.
+Let’s start (out of sequence) with the classic coaching route with which the term Great North Road is most usually associated.
 The stagecoaches and post coaches really got going in the 18th century and reached their high point in the 1830s – immediately before the railways undermined their relevance and viability.

-The turnpikes and their associated road improvements opened up the route out of London though Hatfield, Stevenage and Baldock, displacing the earlier “Old North Road” via Waltham Cross, Ware, Royston and Huntingdon.
+The turnpikes and their associated road improvements opened up the route out of London though Hatfield, Stevenage and Baldock, displacing the earlier “Old North Road” via Royston.